 By James | Last updated August 23, 2023

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

 In early June 2013 Busch Gardens Tampa Bay announced a brand new ride called Falcon’s Fury.
 First rumoured in 2011, the new drop tower ride at Busch Gardens Tampa was meant to debut in the spring of 2014 but manufacturing delays meant it did not open until September 2014.

 It was built by the Swiss company, Intamin and assembled on the site of the former Sandstorm ride in the Timbuktu village area of the park.
 This area is now known as Pantopia.

-Falcon’s Fury is a drop tower style ride and at 335 feet tall it is the tallest drop tower in Florida, twice the height of Doctor Doom’s Freefall at Universal’s Islands of Adventure.
-It is also significantly taller than the indoor 199 foot Tower of Terror at Disney’s Hollywood Studios.
+Falcon’s Fury is an extreme drop tower style ride and at 335 feet (102 m) tall it is the tallest drop tower in Florida, twice the height of Doctor Doom’s Freefall at Universal’s Islands of Adventure.
+It is also significantly taller than the indoor 199 foot (61 m) Tower of Terror at Disney’s Hollywood Studios.

 The view from the top is amazing with views across the Tampa skyline, but not for long!
 Falcon’s Fury has a unique twist.